priye-1/Streaming_Data_ETL_with_Apache_Spark_on_Databricks/readme.md

 # Streaming Data with Apache Spark on Databricks
 This repository provides examples and code snippets for streaming data processing using Apache Spark on Databricks with AWS services.
-It demonstrates how to leverage the power of Spark streaming to process and analyze real-time data in a distributed and scalable manner, utilizing various AWS services for data ingestion and storage.<br>
+It demonstrates how to leverage the power of Spark Structured streaming API to process and analyze real-time data in a distributed and scalable manner, utilizing various AWS services for data ingestion and storage.<br>

 ### Technologies used
 - <b>Databricks</b> : Databricks is a unified set of tools for building, deploying, sharing, and maintaining enterprise-grade data solutions at scale.
 For this project it was used to access its Delta lake, Apache spark, and Structured streaming technology.<br><br>